 Once you have established your (realistic) set of minimum requirements, you’ll have a good starting point to compare candidates and narrow down your choices.

 Create an attractive job advert

 A well-thought job advert will attract suitable applicants and help you find the nanny of your dreams faster.

 For this reason, it’s very important to create an attractive job advert that will meet all the requirements of experienced and reliable nannies and highlight your family’s personality.

-Only this way you can find a nanny that has the right temperament for your children and family.
+Only this way can you find a nanny with the right temperament for your children and family.

 The best way to write a good job offer is to look at it from the perspective of a potential nanny.

-You need to make sure your job advert will attract the right candidates for the position to save time with the hiring process.
+You need to ensure your job advert will attract the right candidates for the position to save time with the hiring process.

 Need help writing a job description?
 Check out this article by Zip Recruiter.